anviljs/anvil.identify/README.md

-## Anvil Identify Plugin
+## Anvil Identify Extension

-This plugin is a core component of anvil and is required to function as expected.
+This extension is a core component of anvil and is required to function as expected.

 ## Installation

-anvil will install this plugin during post-install.
+anvil will install this extension during post-install.

 ## Configuration

-By default, the configuration block for this plugin would look like:
+By default, the configuration block for this extension would look like:

 ```javascript
 {